 Members of the union of Greek Shipowners have established in 2016 the Greek Shipowners' social welfare company SYN-ENOSIS.
-The mission of the company is to support the Greek society via social welfare programs and activities for vulnerable social groups and for projects of public interest, through the provision
+The mission of the company is to support the Greek society via social welfare programs and activities for vulnerable social groups and for projects of public interest, through the provision of humanitarian and charitable aid.

-Star Bulk has been providing annual financial contribution to SYN-ENOSIS for the past years thus supporting initiatives in the areas of food aid, health and social
+Star Bulk has been providing annual financial contribution to SYN-ENOSIS for the past years thus supporting initiatives in the areas of food aid, health and social care, education, projects of public interest as well as crisis management relief actions.

 The Stavros Niarchos Foundation Endowed Scholarship Fund represents an endowed fund at Anatolia College through the generosity of the Stavros Niarchos Foundation in support of the Center for Talented Youth ("CTY").
-The fund seeks to support the access of deserving underprivileged students to the CTY Summer
+The fund seeks to support the access of deserving underprivileged students to the CTY Summer Program.

-We at Star Bulk are committed to a community investment to support scholarships of CTY students through the Stavros Niarchos Foundation Endowed Scholarship
+We at Star Bulk are committed to a community investment to support scholarships of CTY students through the Stavros Niarchos Foundation Endowed Scholarship Fund for a period of five years (2018 - 2022).